Compassion and Mercy Associates (CAMA)

-All IWC applicants must meet specific qualifications to serve; if you are appointed, you will receive financial support through The Alliance’s Great Commission Fund (GCF) and intensive orientation prior to deployment.
+If you are appointed, you will receive intensive orientation prior to deployment.
 When you arrive on the field, you will begin cultural acquisition and full-time language study.
 Prospective Alliance international workers must demonstrate an ability to achieve fluency in a second language.

 Personal Calling and Character

-Candidates must be able to verbalize and exhibit God’s call on their lives, demonstrate spiritual and character development, and be in alignment with the values and vision of the C&MA.
+Candidates must be able to verbalize and exhibit God’s call on their lives, demonstrate spiritual and character development, and be in alignment with the C&MA’s values and vision.

-In pursuing a solid academic foundation, plan on completing the following coursework:
+In pursuing a solid academic foundation, candidates should plan on completing the following coursework:

-- A recognized bachelor’s degree (both husband and wife if married).
+- A recognized bachelor’s degree (both spouses if married)

 - 15 hours of missions

-- In the case of married couples, wives must complete a minimum of 18 hours of Bible/theology and 15 hours of missions/ministry studies, at least six hours of which must be in cross-cultural studies or missions.
+- In the case of married couples, the spouse not pursuing ordination/consecration must complete a minimum of 18 hours of Bible/theology and 12 hours of missions/ministry studies, at least six hours of which must be in cross-cultural studies or missions.

 Professional Development and Mission Preparation